 There is a bricks and mortar QBD store not far from where I live and I tend to check there when I am looking for new books.
 They have some great online specials though, so its a good idea to check out their website too.

-A VPN is as essential as travel insurance during travel now mostly for protection of data when using all sorts of wifi connections.
-It’s also great to be able to acces some things from home that due to your current location you can’t, They are also great to use at home, for, well, it has it’s purpose!
+A VPN one of the most essential resources for safety during your trip, just like travel insurance.
+It’s required for protection of data when using all sorts of wifi connections.
+It’s also great to be able to access some things from home that due to your current location you can’t.
 These guys offer basic plans for only a few dollars a month, and for peace of mind while you travel, it’s worth it.

 Disclaimer: Josie Wanders is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.au, Amazon.com and Amazon.co.uk